gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 the bounding box of the structure - a pair of two 3-value coords (see examples).
 When called with an extra structure name, returns a map with two values, `'box'` for bounding box of the structure, and `'pieces'` for a list of components for that structure, with their name, direction and two sets of coordinates indicating the bounding box of the structure piece.
+If structure is invalid, its data will be `null`.

 Requires a `Standard Structure` name (see above).